Awards and Vacancies

 For salaried trainees, the university tuition fees to achieve QTS will be paid by the school.
 Those who opt to undertake the Postgraduate Certificate in Education (PGCE) will pay the extra costs.
 Trainees on the salaried route cannot access bursaries, scholarships or student finance.

-School Direct Non-funded Positions
+School Direct Non-funded (unsalaried) Positions

 Trainees on this route are responsible for university tuition fees for QTS.
 For those who opt to undertake the PGCE, this will involve a further cost.
+Trainees on this route do not receive a salary.

 Funding and training bursaries are available.
 For further information, visit the gov.uk website: Get Into Teaching - Bursaries and Funding